DAILY BEST KNOWLEDGE

 Language and Culture

-Latin was the Roman language, evolved into the Romance languages (Spanish, French, Italian, Portuguese, Romanian), and influenced English vocabulary.
+Latin was the Roman language, evolved into the Romance languages (Spanish, French, Italian, Portuguese, and Romanian), and influenced English vocabulary.
 Roman culture and Greek tradition combined to form Western art, literature, and religion.

 7. Maya Civilization: Masters of Time and Astronomy